 Vitamin K2

-Vitamin K2 plays an important role in controlling calcium levels in the arteries, ensuring calcium is stored in bones and teeth.
+Vitamin K2 plays an important role in controlling calcium levels in the arteries, ensuring that calcium is stored in bones and teeth.

 Vitamin D